Kurogami88/DeviserGo/README.md

 ## Backend API Generator

-Generates the baseline GO project with all the basic setup of the database tables in database.xlsx and API services in api.xlsx.
+Generates the baseline Golang project with all the basic setup of the database tables in database.xlsx and API services in api.xlsx.

-The output will be generated in the *out* folder in the executable's directory.
+The output will be generated in the 'out' folder in the executable's directory.

 ### Configurations